Natasia Cook:

 I continue to develop my self-practice and teacher training whenever, wherever I can, exploring different styles such as my very special favourite, Yoga Synergy, with intensives in 2014 and 2015 with Simon Borg-Olivier visiting from Australia, and advanced teacher training with Jim Harrington of ReUnion Yoga & Meditation in Cape Town, leading to my first visit to India in 2015.
 The following year, I was introduced to Budokon yoga, thanks to my teacher Dave Gardner, which swiftly led to attending his first ever Budokon yoga teacher training in South Africa.
 I continued my Yoga Synergy journey with Jim Harrington’s advanced teacher training in Cape Town in 2018, and the Fire-Air-Earth-Water-Ether sequences online starting in 2020.
 The corona virus lockdown also introduced me to Breathwork Africa, qualifying as an advanced breathwork practitioner in March 2023, and I am very glad to be adding breathwork to my sharing of movement practices.

-*Kylie’s recorded Yin classes are available by request.
+*Theresa’s recorded Yin yoga classes are available by request.